grammyjs/website/site/docs/plugins/commands.md

 :::

-Now that that's settled, let's see how we can make our commands visible to our users.
+Now that the imports are settled, let's see how we can make our commands visible to our users.

 ## User Command Menu Setting